ViscousTests/website/content/docs/health-and-longevity/sens.md

 # SENS

 SENS attempts to clean up damage that accumulates with age, in the hopes that doing so will lead to longer life.
+See https://www.sens.org/our-research/intro-to-sens-research/ for a good overview of the methods.

 ## Charles Brenner vs Aubrey de Grey Debate